terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 Use real values instead of "var.<var_name>" or other placeholder values unless real values don't help users know what to change.
 -->

+#### Before You Begin
+An IAM authorization policy must exist in the account where the KMS key resides which grants the Cloud Object Storage service in account to which this solution is being deployed, reader access to the KMS instance that the KMS key belongs to.

 ```hcl
 locals {